KfirZiso/movie-rating-app/README.md

 ---

 ## 1. Project Description 📝

-The application provides an interface for users to input various characteristics of a movie (such as release year, runtime, and number of A-list actors) and get an instant predicted rating based on an advanced regression pipeline.
+The application provides an interface for users to input movie characteristics such as runtime, number of A-list actors, language, country, IMDb period, and genres.
+After submitting the form, the Flask server processes the data, prepares it for the trained machine learning model, and returns an instant predicted movie rating.
-* **Backend:** Flask API (`api.py`) that handles JSON payloads, performs data preprocessing, and serves model predictions using a Scikit-Learn pipeline.
+* **Backend:** Flask API (`api.py`) that handles JSON payloads, performs data preprocessing, and serves model predictions using a Scikit-Learn trained model.
-* **Frontend:** Interactive HTML webpage (`templates/index.html`) featuring real-time input fields, checkbox selections for genres, and asynchronous AJAX requests with beautiful CSS status indicators.
+* **Frontend:** Interactive HTML webpage (`templates/index.html`) featuring input fields, genre checkboxes, asynchronous fetch requests, and dynamic result/error display.

 ---